fractastical/ar/README.md

 Just call `./arc` and you'll get a REPL.

-You can also use `./arc foo.arc` to load an Arc file.
+You can also use `./arc foo` to load the Arc file "foo.arc".

 This also means that the `arc` executable is suitable for writing shell
 scripts: